FieryCod/holy-lambda/README.md

 - @hjhamala - Thank you for sharing [post](https://dev.solita.fi/2018/12/07/fast-starting-clojure-lambdas-using-graalvm.html) about native lambda functions.
 You have inspired me to write `holy-lambda`.
 - Rum - deflambda parse mechanism is adapted from rum.
 - Ring - code from fierycod.holy-lambda.response is adapted from ring-core.
+- re-frame - README of the project is heavily inspired by re-frame

 ## License
 Copyright © 2021 Karol Wojcik aka Fierycod